shank7485/Assistant-for-Software-Defined-Infrastructure/docs/Deploy-AP-Iin-TLS-ref.md

 /etc/init.d/apache2 restart
 ```
 Make directory for SSL keys and certs.
-This is for testing purposes only.
+## This is for testing purposes ONLY.
 For actual deployment, operator needs to certs/keys.
 ```
 sudo mkdir /etc/apache2/ssl
 # Generate Cert and Keys. (test keys)